 What Researchers Did

-Researchers conducted a randomized controlled trial to investigate the effect of hyperbaric oxygen therapy on clinical outcomes in 232 patients after meningioma resection with conspicuous peritumoral brain edema.
+Researchers conducted a randomised controlled trial to investigate the effect of hyperbaric oxygen therapy on clinical outcomes in 232 patients after meningioma resection with conspicuous peritumoral brain oedema.

 What They Found